ndeleforge/simple-clock-card/README.md

 This card is not available on HACS.
 It means it must be installed manually.

 ## Installation
-- Download the `SimpleClockCard.js` file.
+- Download the `simple-clock-card.js` file.
 - Add it to your `www` Home-Assistant folder.
 - Add the ressource to your Home-Assistant.
+- Do not hesitate to clear your cache.

 ## Configuration